 #1 Use a Polarizer

-A polarizer is an essential filter for summer photography.
-It’s a filter that serves multiple purposes but the two main ones during summer are adding contrast to the sky and removing unwanted glare from wet surfaces.
+The polarizer is an essential filter for summer photography.
+It serves multiple purposes, but the two main ones during summer are adding contrast to the sky and removing unwanted glare from wet surfaces.

 During those conditions, a polarizer does a great job increasing the contrast in the sky and making it ‘pop’.